Key points about COVID-19 and breastfeeding

 Your midwife can observe a breastfeed and if necessary, can refer you to a lactation consultant for further assessment.
 A lactation consultant is a professionally trained breastfeeding specialist.

 The referral process will vary across the country, and your midwife will know who to refer you to in your area.
-You can also find available breastfeeding support in your region on the Women's Health Action website.

 These breastfeeding consultations are free and available for all breastfeeding women - even if Plunket isn't your WellChild Tamariki Ora provider.

-You can also check SmartStart to find breastfeeding support services in your area.
+Check out SmartStart to find breastfeeding support services in your area.

-Yes, in some circumstances, women can start breastfeeding again, either fully or partially - this is called relactation.
+In some circumstances, women can start breastfeeding again, either fully or partially - this is called relactation.
 It depends on things such as when you stopped breastfeeding your baby, the reason why you stopped breastfeeding, your baby's age, and your baby's willingness to return to your breast.

 The easiest way to bring back a milk supply is through your baby suckling at your breast, although expressing breastmilk will likely also be necessary.
 The more often your baby suckles at your breast, the more likely your breasts will make milk.
 You will need to make sure you: